Biden Wants To Reengage With The World, But His Ambassadors Are Mostly Absent

 "We are currently hamstrung in our ability to advance America's interests around the world without confirmed ambassadors and senior leaders," she said.

-Ivo Daalder, who served as the U.S. ambassador to NATO from 2009 to 2013, called it a lost opportunity for an administration that pushed an ambitious diplomatic agenda.
+Ivo Daalder, who was the U.S. ambassador to NATO from 2009 to 2013, called it a lost opportunity for an administration that pushed an ambitious diplomatic agenda.

-But he also says Biden deserves credit for picking people with experience — including among the more controversial political picks, even campaign donors.
+But he also said Biden deserves credit for picking people with experience — including among the more controversial political picks, even campaign donors.

 Salazar served alongside Biden in both the Senate and the Obama administration.
 Tom Nides, Biden's pick for U.S. ambassador to Israel, served under the Obama administration as deputy secretary of state and was awarded the secretary of state's Distinguished Service Award.